gajus/eslint-plugin-jsdoc/.README/README.md

   `@returns` documentation regardless of implicit or explicit `return`'s in the function.
 May be desired to flag that a project is aware of an `undefined`/`void` return.
+* `settings.jsdoc.forceReturnsWithAsync` - Set to `true` to always insist on `@returns` documentation regardless of implicit or explicit `return`'s in an async function.
+May be desired to flag that a project is aware of an `Promise<void>` return.

 ### Settings to Configure `require-example`